satyadevkalakonda/Calculator_Project/1_Requirements/Readme.md

  A Scientific calculator is a device which can perform some mathematical operations like arthmetic operations & scinetific operations i.e here In this project we are going to implement some calculator operations using C Language with a Command Line Interface ( CLI ) where it can perform operations like :
- - Arthemetic Operations - Addition , Multiplication , Divison , Subtraction
+ - Arthemetic Operations
- - Scientific Operations - Sin , Cos , Tan , Power , Squareroot
+ - Scientific Operations
+ - Trignometric Operations
 ## Research
 [Research paper](https://www.informs.org/Publications/INFORMS-Journals/Mathematics-of-Operations-Research)
 -- Content